lexbor/docs/source/examples/html/document_title.md

-# Manipulating HTML Document Title: Example
+# Manipulating HTML Document Title

 This article provides an in-depth explanation of the example code in `lexbor/html/document_title.c`, which demonstrates how to work with HTML